AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Implementation.rst

     auto ldata_p = getLevelDataPtr(lev,AmrOldTime);

 with either `AmrOldTime` or `AmrNewTime` on level `lev`.
-Additionnally, calling this function with `AmrHalfTime` with return a `LevelData` struct whose `state` is a linearly interpolated between the old and new states (but the other MultiFab in `LevelData` are empty !).
+Additionally, calling this function with `AmrHalfTime` with return a `LevelData` struct whose `state` is a linearly interpolated between the old and new states (but the other MultiFab in `LevelData` are empty !).
-It is also often useful to have access to a vector of a state component accross the entire AMR hierarchy.
+It is also often useful to have access to a vector of a state component across the entire AMR hierarchy.
 To do so, *PeleLMeX* provides a set of functions returning a vector of MultiFab `std::unique_ptr` aliased into the `LevelData` MultiFab on each level: ::